PhilomenaMusili/HTML-CSS-Projects/README.md

 ## Contributions

 Contributions and feedback on the projects are welcome.
-If you have any suggestions or would like to contribute, please follow the provided guidelines for making changes and submitting pull requests.
+If you have any suggestions or would like to contribute, please follow the provided guidelines for making changes and submitting pull request, thank you

 ## License